markjackson28/markjackson28/README.md

 ## 🚀 Passionate Software Developer | Army Veteran | Diverse Tech Enthusiast 🌟

 Hello!
 I'm a software developer with a strong leadership background and rich experiences ranging from military service to audio engineering, personal training, and more recently, leading teams and educating future developers.
-My journey has been marked by a relentless pursuit of knowledge and a passion for solving complex problems
+My journey has been marked by a relentless pursuit of knowledge and a passion for solving complex problems.

 ### 🌍 My Journey
 - **Army Veteran:** Discipline, motivation, and team collaboration skills developed through military service.